peterhinch/micropython-nano-gui/IMAGE_DISPLAY.md

 done using a CPython utility `img_cvt.py` documented below.

 An updated driver has a `greyscale` method enabling the frame buffer contents to be interpreted at show time as either color or greyscale.
-This

 ## 1.2 Supported drivers

-Currently only gc9a01 drivers are supported.
+Currently gc9a01, ili948x, ili9341 and st7789 drivers are supported.

 ## 1.3 Monochrome images

-These may be displayed using 8-bit or 16-bit drivers by treating it as if it were color: exporting the image from the graphics program as a `.ppm` color image and using `img_cvt.py` to convert it to the correct color mode.
+These may be displayed using 8-bit or 16-bit drivers by treating it as if it were color: by exporting the image from the graphics program as a `.ppm` color image and using `img_cvt.py` to convert it to the correct color mode.

 On 4-bit drivers the image should be exported as a `.pgm` greyscale;
 `img_cvt.py` will convert it to 4-bit format.
-In testing this produced good results.
+This utility uses error diffusion (dithering) to avoid banding and produced good results in testing.

 ## 1.4 Color images